 Insurance companies assess fault in accordance with legal Fault Determination Rules.
 If you disagree with your insurance company’s assessment of fault, contact the claims adjuster handling your case.
 Take this opportunity to present any new evidence which may change the determination of fault.
 In the case where your insurer still refuses to revise fault, then you can contact a complaint officer and you may want to contact a personal injury law firm, such as Campisi LLP.

 In Ontario, if you are hurt by an uninsured motorist you may be entitled to compensation by your own insurance company under your “uninsured motorist coverage.”
 If you do not have your own automobile insurance you can make a claim to the Motor Vehicle Accident Claims Fund.

 Unless your injuries are deemed catastrophic, a limit of $65,000 for treatment, rehabilitation and attendant care (if required) is applied to a standard vehicle accident benefits claim.
 This might seem like a lot of money, but it will run out very quickly in a serious injury claim.
-If you are approaching this limit and still need ongoing benefits, you will likely have to consider applying for a determination of catastrophic impairment (CAT).
+If you are approaching this limit and still need ongoing benefits, you will likely have to consider applying for a determination of catastrophic impairment (catastrophic).
 In many cases, your insurance company will take steps (e.g.: scheduling medical assessments) to cut off your accident benefits before you reach these limits.
 We can help protect your right to continue treatment.

 See our individual personal injury services pages for more information:

 Catastrophic impairment is a category under the Statutory Accident Benefits Schedule (SABS) of the Insurance Act that applies to a variety of severe and generally permanent post-accident impairments.
 Catastrophic impairment requires proof of at least one of the following:

 - Quadriplegia (Tetraplegia);